 (a) enter and inspect any premises of a registered school; and

-(b) require the production of records and documents relating to the school and inspect or take copies of them; and
+(b) require the production of records (including student records) and documents relating to the school and inspect or take copies of them; and

 (c) require any person to give assistance reasonably necessary for the exercise of the powers conferred by this section.

-(4) In subsection (3)(b) and in section 177(3)(b) and (c) —

-records includes the registers referred to in sections 19 and 28(3).
+[(4) deleted]

 [Section 176 amended by No. 37 of 2011 s.
-58(3).]
+58(3); No. 28 of 2014 s.
+18.]

 177. Inspection of registered school with no notice

-(1) If the Minister is of the opinion that —

-(a) a registered school is not complying with —

-(i) this Act; or

-(ii) any relevant requirement of the School Curriculum and Standards Authority Act 1997; or

-(iii) any condition of the school’s registration; or

-(iv) a direction given under section 166;

-and

-(b) it is necessary for an inspection to be made without notice,

-he or she may authorise a person in writing to inspect the school without notice.
+(1) The chief executive officer may authorise a person to inspect a registered school without notice for any of the purposes referred to in section 176(1) if the chief executive officer is of the opinion that it is necessary to do so because the health or welfare of a person may be at risk.

-(2) The Minister is to issue a certificate of authority to any person authorised under subsection (1) that specifies —
+(2) The chief executive officer is to issue a certificate of authority to any person authorised under subsection (1) that specifies —

-(a) the school that the person is authorised to inspect; and
+(a) the full name of the person so authorised; and

 (b) the period for which the certificate is in force, being a period of not more than 7 days; and